Rita Pierson TED Talk – Every Child Needs a Champion

 Quote Right Marks

-A champion connects with every child on an emotional level to help boost their confidence and nurture the emotional intelligence that is so critical for success throughout their life.
+A champion connects with every child on an emotional level to help boost their confidence and nurture the emotional intelligence that is so critical for success throughout life.

 How to Be a Champion for Your Students